This post may contain affiliate links. Read my full disclosure policy.

 Violet Simple Syrup!
-Perfect in cocktails or mocktails.
-Think Mothers Day, Bridal Showers or Weddings.
+Perfect in cocktails or mocktails, or even in sparkling water.
+Perfect for special gatherings like Mothers Day, Bridal Showers or Weddings.
 Romantic, floral & feminine.
 The possibilities are endless!

 Forgiveness is the fragrance that the violet sheds on the heel that has crushed it. ~ Mark Twain